Mohamed Konaté (footballer, born 1992)

-Mohamed Oumar Konaté (born 20 October 1992) is a Malian professional footballer who plays as a defender for CS Chebba in the Botola.
-Before 2013, he played for Djoliba de Bamako in Mali.
+Mohamed Oumar Konaté (born 20 October 1992) is a Malian professional footballer who plays as a centre-back.
+He previously played for Djoliba de Bamako in Mali, for Moroccan side Nahdat Berkane and for Tunisian clubs Étoile du Sahel and CS Chebba.

 International career

 On 29 June 2014, Konaté made his debut for the Mali national team in a 3–1 win against China in an international friendly.

 He was also played at the Under-20 level for Mali.